Federal Incentive for EV Purchase or Lease

 We are not CPAs.
 It is always a good idea to check the foregoing with your accountant.
 This is for general informational purposes only.

-The US Department of Energy offers EV purchase incentives.
+Both the US Department of Energy and the State of Connecticut offer EV purchase incentives.
 Exclusions apply, so you’ll want to verify their availability before completing your purchase.

 Federal Tax Credit Description